oracle-livelabs/apex/book-club-lab/12-add-app-user/add-app-user.md

 ## Introduction

-This next lab is optional, but it would be nice to test the rate and review functionality with additional users so you can see posts under the Community Reviews section as well as the My Review section.
+This next lab is optional, but it would be nice to test the rate and review functionality with an additional user so you can see posts under the Community Reviews section as well as the My Review section.

 Estimated Lab Time: 5 minutes